Things to look out for

 What isn’t covered

 Unfortunately, all insurance policies come with exclusions.
 This is necessary as insurance companies need to balance the cost of providing an insurance versus a particular risk.
-It is possible to cover everything, however, the cost to provide this would simply be unaffordable and the product would not sell.
+It is possible to cover every possible type of condition, however, the cost to provide this would simply be unaffordable and the policy would not be an option for many pet owners.
 Underwriters need to strike a balance between premium and cover so that a viable product can be brought to the market.
-In terms of pet insurance; cover depends on the plan you choose.
-For example Accident Plus policies as the name describes, only covers Accidental Injury conditions.
+Pet insurance cover levels depend on the plan you choose.
+For example, Accident policies, as the name suggests, typically only provide cover for accidental injury conditions.

-When you compare pet insurance policies, you will also notice that Illness cover excludes the following: an illness caused by endoparasites such as worms or ectoparasites such as ticks and fleas, although tick paralysis is covered up to the sub limit stated on the certificate of insurance (tick paralysis is not covered on the Indoor Cat Plan).12
+When you compare pet insurance policies, you will also notice that Illness cover excludes th illness caused by endoparasites such as worms or ectoparasites such as ticks and fleas.
+Bow Wow Meow does cover tick paralysis up to the sub limit stated on your certificate of insurance (note that tick paralysis is not covered on the Indoor Cat Plan).12

-Treatments, irrespective of whether your pet was vaccinated or not such as canine hepatitis, parvovirus and all forms of kennel cough for dogs and chlamydia, feline immuno deficiency and all forms of flu for cats are not included in cover.12
+Treatments for conditions like canine hepatitis, parvovirus and all forms of kennel cough for dogs and chlamydia, feline immuno deficiency and all forms of flu for cats are not included in our pet insurance cover, irrespective of whether your pet has been vaccinated.12

-There are other exclusions such as dental illness and alternative therapy not being covered by most pet insurers in the market.
-However, our Ultimate Care plan offers both dental and alternative therapy.
+Conditions like dental illness and alternative therapy are not covered by many pet insurance providers.
+However, our Ultimate Care plan includes both dental illness cover and he options to add on alternative therapy.
 When you compare Pet Insurance policies in Australia, we suggest reading through the Product Disclosure Statement (PDS) so that you can understand exactly what is and isn’t covered.

 It is fairly easy to sign up with a pet insurance company for a new policy, however, it can be quite difficult to move to another provider once a claim has been made on the policy.
 This is because a new provider will classify any condition that has been claimed for as pre-existing, and it would therefore be deemed not claimable in the future (this is the same for all pet insurance policies in Australia).
 This is something to be aware of if you do decide to move to another pet insurer in the future.